Legacy Benefits

 Employment & Support Allowance

 Employment and Support Allowance (ESA) is a means-tested income-replacement benefit for those unable to work because of illness or disability.
 Old-style ESA could be claimed either as a contribution-based or income-related benefit, or both.
-Claims are subject to a Work Capability Assessment (WCA) and claimants may be required to undertake work-related activity.

 Housing Benefit and Rate Relief